-PJM used a more conservative approach to modeling the transmission capability for the 2014 to 2015 planning period.
-The result was a significant reduction in Stage 1B and Stage 2 ARR allocations and a corresponding reduction in the available quantity of FTRs, an increase in FTR prices and an increase in ARR target allocations.
+PJM's actions to address prior low levels of revenue adequacy included PJM's assumption of higher outage levels and PJM's decision to include additional constraints (closed loop interfaces) both of which reduced system capability in the FTR auction model.
+PJM's actions led to a significant reduction in the allocation of Stage 1B and Stage 2 ARRs from the 2013 to 2014 planning period, and a corresponding reduction in the available quantity of FTRs, an increase in FTR prices and an increase in ARR target allocations.
 The market response to the reduced supply of FTRs was increased bid prices, increased clearing prices and reduced clearing quantities.